Research at SLIS

 History of print and digital cultures; history of librarianship; history of information technologies and the information industries.

-2. User Behavior and Social Aspects of Information Seeking
+2. User Behavior, User Literacies and Social Aspects of Information Use

 Online information seeking and evaluation behaviors; libraries in the life of everyday people; underrepresented populations; health information seeking behaviors; financial literacy; technological literacy; user vocabularies;